There are many complaints about new Android smartphones for overheating.

 Now gaming on Android phones is essential for a lot of users, but games push the processor and GPU to the limit.
 The increased processor/GPU load while Gaming generates a lot of heat.

 If there is less space for the heat to escape, due to design or provisioning of vents, the mobile gets hot.
 Taking a break after 1 hour will make sure your mobile gets less heated and you are healthy too.

 This is the real issue with lots of smartphones and if all the above tips fail then you can try this.
-If your mobile is continuously heating even after doing all optimizations mentioned above.
+If your mobile is continuously heating even after doing all the optimizations mentioned above.

 Rooting and using a custom ROM and then underclocking the processor is something you can try.
 But before doing this if your phone is new and you can return it to the seller, try to return it and ask for refund or replacement.

 When to Take Your Phone to Service Center?

 You can do a factory reset and see if the phone still heats.
 This should be the first step to optimize performance.
 If the heating problem is persistent for many days, take it to the service center and ask them to check the device.
 You can also ask them to replace it.

 If it is out of warranty or nothing else is working, then you can root your mobile.
 Moreover, install a custom ROM and see if the heating was OS related issue.

 If it still heats you can try downclocking the processor to ensure that the boost clock is lower by 10-15% which may at least reduce the heating of the mobile.
 Downclocking also reduces the performance of the phone but it is still better than using a hot phone.

 Very hot phones are susceptible to catch fire and burst, so it is advisable to get it checked.